Ōtākaro Orchard has been part of the rebuild vision from the first public consultation, and is the only community led anchor project.

 An Edible Garden featuring a public food forest, multiple herb and vegetable beds showcasing a variety of growing techniques, space for educational workshops and an open air amphitheatre for public gatherings and events.

 PHASE 3 : DOME GREENHOUSE

 A Dome which will serve as an indoor food production and classroom space - can even grow bananas!

 A Local Food Information Centre and Café housed in Christchurch's first Living Building.

-40% of Cantabrians struggle to afford healthy food. Ōtākaro Orchard will produce 1,000 kg of fresh produce each year, a free edible landscape for everyone.
+With 100+ species of edible plants, Ōtākaro Orchard will produce 1,000 kg of fresh produce each year, a free edible landscape for everyone.

 Ōtākaro Orchard is a living learning environment where people can grow, cook, and preserve their own fruit and veggies.
 Community experts will share their skills, teaching us where our food comes from and how to grow it ourselves.

 Ōtākaro Orchard connects people interested in food and community, encouraging intergenerational knowledge transfer.